Pylons/pyramid/docs/narr/resources.rst

   objects "by hand".
-Instead, as necessary, during traversal :app:`Pyramid` will wrap each resource (even the root resource) in a ``LocationProxy`` which will dynamically assign a ``__name__`` and a ``__parent__`` to the traversed resrouce (based on the last traversed resource and the name supplied to ``__getitem__``).
+Instead, as necessary, during traversal :app:`Pyramid` will wrap each resource (even the root resource) in a ``LocationProxy`` which will dynamically assign a ``__name__`` and a ``__parent__`` to the traversed resource (based on the last traversed resource and the name supplied to ``__getitem__``).
 The root resource will have a ``__name__`` attribute of ``None`` and a ``__parent__`` attribute of ``None``.